 - Work-based learning program

-- Half-day in a paid work placement, half-day working on academics
+- Half-day on a paid work placement, half-day working on academics

-- Focus is on hot careers in the Madison County area
+- The focus is on in-demand careers in the Madison County area.

 - Open to high school juniors and seniors